CASC-Lang/CASC-doc/README.md

 #### Ranged For Loop

-CASC does provide a concise way to declare a for loop inside a range.
+CASC does provide a concise way to declare a for loop iterating inside a range.

 ```v
 for i : 1 -> 10 {